DRAM Speed Converter

 Data Rate (MT/s)

 The number of data transfers per second.
-For DDR memory it is twice the underlying clock frequency.
+For DDR memory it is twice the real clock frequency; the tool can also accept an MHz I/O-clock entry and double it.

 Memory Clock (MHz)

-The base oscillator speed for the memory I/O. DDR sends data on both rising and falling clock edges.
+The real I/O clock for the memory, reported by the tool as MT/s ÷ 2.
+DDR sends data on both rising and falling clock edges.

 Bandwidth

 The theoretical maximum rate of data transfer.
-It depends on data rate, bus width, and channel count.
+The tool derives it from data rate, bus width, and channel count, then optionally scales it by ranks and efficiency.

 CAS Latency (CL)